jd89j12dsa/ddse/Simulate_Seal_in_python/README.md

 We provide an exmaple for Seal on the Crimes dataset, which sets parameters `a=15,x=4`.

-To start the test, run the shell code:
+To start the test, run the shell code in the current folder:

 ```sh test_Seal.sh```